MadLittleMods/zig-neural-networks/README.md

 #### Barebones XOR example

-There is also a barebones XOR example which just trains a neural network to act like a XOR ("exclusive or") gate.
+There is also a barebones XOR example (only 4 possible data points) which just trains a neural network to act like a XOR ("exclusive or") gate.

 ```sh
 $ zig build run-xor